jinman36/reading-notes/301/201_entrance_study.md

 - no whitespace

-7. WHat Unix xommand would create a new directory called thursday
+7. What Unix command would create a new directory called thursday

 - mkdir thursday